Barn Keepers annual student contest, celebrates Corn Belt

 - Projects must be submitted in a three-ring binder.

-Projects are submitted in a three-ring binder and usually include photographs, copies of plat map sections showing the barn, a brief written history, and other supporting material.
+- Projects can include photographs, copies of plat map sections showing the barn, a brief written history, and other supporting materials.

 - First Prize is $100.
 Second prize gets $75, and third prize $50.
 Projects are judged by a committee of Barn Keepers board members.